luigisaetta/mcp-oci-integration/README.md

 * You can put an **OCI API Gateway** in front, using it as TLS termination
 * You can enable authentication using **JWT** tokens
 * You can use **OCI IAM** to generate **JWT** tokens
-* You can use OCI netwrok security
+* You can use OCI network security

 More details in a dedicate page.